I'm now playing a Godin LGX-SA AAA guitar and two handmade Michael Ameson Solid State

 New album project underway, in the final recording stage at last!

 again with Lester Bennett on drums, but this time with Wally Shaw on Upright Bass.
-There will
+Five of the

 inspired by the bass ostinato on "A Pound for a Brown", originally in 7/4.
 I wrote a little fugal